TREATMENT OF DEVIATED NOSE

 High septal deviation: shaving the convex side of the deviation with addition of cartilage dorsal spreader grafts +/- scoring

-• If full-thickness cuts need to be made, then bilateral cartilage spreader grafts should be placed for support and better definition of the dorsal aesthetic line
+• “The surgeon should place bilateral cartilage spreader grafts for support and better definition of the dorsal aesthetic line if full-thickness cuts are needed.”

 EXTRACORPOREAL SEPTOPLASTY